-Our partnerships provide valuable opportunities for our students to experience life outside of the classroom and broaden their perspectives.
+Trinity partnerships provide valuable opportunities for our students to experience life outside of the classroom and broaden their perspectives.
 Whether connecting with older people in our partner care homes, leading activity for local primary schools or fundraising and volunteering for our chosen charities.
 Partnerships can help strengthen our community as a whole.
 Find out more below.

 At Trinity we understand the impact of an exceptional education in helping young people fulfil their future potential.
 Trinity has always ensured, through a programme of bursaries, scholarships and local primary school outreach, that access to outstanding educational experiences is available to children from all backgrounds.

-Drawing on our long history of working with primary schools in our locality we have launched a new Trinity Primary School Partners initiative.
+Drawing on our long history of working with primary schools in our locality we have launched a new Trinity Partner Primary Schools initiative.
 We aim to work closely with this small group of primary schools to deepen the impact of our partnership work.
 We’ll do this by building stronger relationships with different teachers across the school and working together to identify how Trinity can complement their current provision.

 We’ll form stronger relationships with the highly skilled teachers in our partner schools by facilitating free professional development, offering tailored advice from our subject specialists and curating professional links.